 Never lose heart

-Get out of your depression blues and get moving.
+The best stress coping strategy is to get out of your depression blues and get moving.
 Keep trying to look for solutions and opportunities.

 Once you’re calm and controlled, you can make better choices to check out the various ways and options to deal with stress.

 Choose not to succumb to pressure.
 Be strong.
 Take control of the situation.